What Are Push Notifications?

 Everyone loves hand-crafted notes made especially for them.
 Push notifications are the closest any tech can come to that.
 Customers are more likely to click on messages that pique their interest and emotions.
 This means that there are certain kinds of push notifications that customers like receiving.
 These notifications keep your users interested, entertained, or even feel loved:

 - You can only write so much in your push notification message.
-Images help you provide added context to your users as well as increase the visual appeal of your notifications.
+Images and videos help you provide added context to your users as well as increase the visual appeal of your notifications.

 - Words sometimes fail to convey the intended emotions, especially when you have to adhere to the character limitations set by Google Cloud Manager (GCM).
-This is where emojis come into play – they have their own charm and influence.
+This is where emojis come into play.
+They have their own charm and influence.
 With an array of emojis available to be used today, your push notification can convey its theme and message with just one glance.
-Emojis also help you ensure that your users receive notifications in the exact emotional tone you want them to.
+Emojis help to ensure that your users receive notifications in the exact emotional tone you want them to.
 They also eliminate the use of too much text, thus conveying the exact message even to users who may not read the entire text.
 Plus, seeing positive emojis in push notifications urges them to click on your notification.

-At times, a customer adds something to their cart and forgets to check out.
-Retarget lost customers that failed to complete their purchases through cart abandonment notifications:
+At times, a customer adds something to their cart and leaves it there for varied reasons like unexpected shipping fees, long delivery time, or payment failures.
+Retarget lost customers that failed to complete their purchases through cart abandonment notifications through the following ways:

-- Track your success with engagement metrics: Don’t just get your visitors back to their abandoned cart, but also keep a track on how many completed their purchase and converted to customers by tracking total notifications delivered, number of clicks and the click rate for each campaign.
+- Track your success with engagement metrics: Don’t just get visitors back to their abandoned carts, but also keep a track of how many of them completed their purchases and converted to customers by tracking total notifications delivered, number of clicks, and the click rate for each campaign.

 Want to nudge users to purchase product/s they left in their cart?
-Try sending them something like, “You have 1 item in your cart.
-Buy before the stocks run out!”
-Action-based push notifications give users an extra push to complete the desired action.
-Nudge notification, maybe?
+Try sending them something like, “You left a few items you love.
+We are holding on to them, but not for long!”
+Action-based push notifications give users an extra push and create a sense of urgency to complete the desired action.

 Want to let your users know about trending news on travel?
 Then send them this travel news alert!
 Similarly, you can send messages on the latest weather report, stock update, brand level changes, updates about their field of interest, and much more.
 If this type fits your business goals, start pushing!